cacti23/cacti23/README.md

 - 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- 😄 Passionate about accessibility and committed to a web that works for everyone

 <h3> 🛠 &nbsp;Tech Stack</h3>